-Before starting each program, students will be introduced to the individual costs of these items.
+Please refer to the Supplemental Catalog.
 At orientation, students will be issued their uniforms.

 Subsequently, students will receive the appropriate books and supplies as they progress through their program.
 A list of current course materials and supplies is available upon request.